 From Telegram to Snapchat to Signal, ephemeral messaging applications can offer increased peace of mind and security.
 The concept first surged in popularity as users discovered its utility for personal messaging.
-Recently however, it has also become part of routine communication in workplaces across the country.
+Recently, however, it has also become part of routine communication in workplaces across the country, raising important considerations for eDiscovery services.

 In this article, we’re going to discuss how ephemeral messaging has impacted the forensic and discovery process.
 Let’s get started!